alexjohnj/geographyas/_posts/population/2012-01-05-uk-population-distribution-density.md

 title: Population Distribution & Density of the UK
 category: 'population'
 layout: page
-keywords: "population distribution, population density, uk population"
+keywords: "population distribution, population density, UK population"
 ---

 ### The Population Of The UK Compared To Other Countries